tpepels/resonance/TDD_TODO_V3.md

 - [x] Add `scripts/regen_golden.py` helper to regenerate snapshots
 - [ ] Snapshot changes require an explicit justification (bug fix or deliberate behavior change)
+  - Policy: any snapshot regen must include a short justification in the commit message or in a `docs/CHANGELOG.md` entry (one sentence is sufficient).

 ### 0.8 Golden corpus expansion for V3 (from CANONICALIZATION_AUDIT.md)